 Firstly let's check the behaviour categories, click on the edit configuration.

-It is important to note that you configure categories and class levels (Email notices) to be same trigger.
+It is important to note that you must configure categories and class levels (Email notices) to be same trigger.
+If they are different then this may cause confusion, so best to check both notices and types at the same time.

-- Class level default - Will use the trigger set in email notices.
+- Class level default - Will use the trigger set in email notices section of behaviour events.

 - Never - This will not show the target in the email recipients list when creating an event.